shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “That’s what I have you for.
 And we’re going to designate some kobolds to be leaders.”

-Astalir shifted to get comfy despite Grar’s arms and closed his eyes, as if to go to sleep.
+Astalir shifted to get comfy despite Gra’s arms and closed his eyes, as if to go to sleep.

 “Which ones?”
 Sui hugged an arrow close to his chest.